pingcap/docs/information-schema/information-schema-deadlocks.md

 * `DEADLOCK_ID`: The ID of the deadlock event.
 When multiple deadlock errors exist in the table, you can use this column to distinguish rows that belong to different deadlock errors.
 * `OCCUR_TIME`: The time when the deadlock error occurs.
 * `RETRYABLE`: Whether the deadlock error can be retried.
 Currently, TiDB does not support collecting the information of the retryable deadlock error, so the value of this field is always `0`.
 For the description of retryable deadlock errors, see the [Retryable deadlock errors](#retryable-deadlock-errors) section.
-* `TRY_LOCK_TRX_ID`: The ID of the transaction that tries to add lock, which is the `start_ts` of the transaction.
+* `TRY_LOCK_TRX_ID`: The ID of the transaction that tries to acquire lock.
+This ID is also the `start_ts` of the transaction.
-* `CURRENT_SQL_DIGEST`: The digest of the SQL statement currently being executed in the lock-adding transaction.
+* `CURRENT_SQL_DIGEST`: The digest of the SQL statement currently being executed in the lock-acquiring transaction.
 * `KEY`: The blocked key that the transaction tries to lock.
-This value of this field is displayed in the form of hexadecimal code.
+This value of this field is displayed in the form of hexadecimal string.
-* `TRX_HOLDING_LOCK`: The ID of the transaction that currently holds the lock on the key and causes blocking, which is the `start_ts` of the transaction.
+* `TRX_HOLDING_LOCK`: The ID of the transaction that currently holds the lock on the key and causes blocking.
+This ID is also the `start_ts` of the transaction.

-To adjust the number of deadlock events that can be displayed in the `DEADLOCKS` table, adjust the [`pessimistic-txn.deadlock-history-capacity`](/tidb-configuration-file.md#deadlock-history-capacity) configuration in the TiDB configuration file.
-By default, the information of the recent 10 deadlock events is displayed in the table.
+To adjust the maximum number of deadlock events that can be recorded in the `DEADLOCKS` table, adjust the [`pessimistic-txn.deadlock-history-capacity`](/tidb-configuration-file.md#deadlock-history-capacity) configuration in the TiDB configuration file.
+By default, the information of the recent 10 deadlock events is recorded in the table.

 ## Example 1